- It doesn’t interrupt sex

 The fitting can be painful, and it’s common to have some pain and bleeding for a few days after.
 Find out more about where to get an IUD here

-It's important to make sure a woman is not already pregnant when it's put in.
+It's important to make sure a that there is no possibility of pregnancy before it's put in.
 Clinics will advise about this.

 How effective is the IUD?

-The IUD is more than 99% effective – if 100 women use the IUD for a year, less than one will have an unplanned pregnancy.
+The IUD is more than 99% effective – if 100 people use the IUD for a year, less than one will have an unplanned pregnancy.

 How does it work?

 The IUD is made of plastic and copper.
 The copper stops the sperm and egg from surviving inside the womb and fallopian tubes, so sperm cannot fertilise an egg.
 Find out more about how the body works here.

-When the IUD is removed, a woman can get pregnant immediately.
+When the IUD is removed, you can get pregnant with no delay.

-The IUD itself can't be felt by a woman or partners because it lies right inside the womb.
+The IUD itself can't be felt by the user or partners because it lies right inside the womb.
 Two soft threads sit high up inside the vagina, and male partners can occasionally feel the threads but not the IUD itsefl.

-Periods can be heavier and more painful when using the IUD.
+Periods may be heavier and more painful than with hormonal methods.
 This can be treated by medication from a GP.